 When deciding whether to get involved in a conflict, it is important to look at all the facts.

 You may have heard that the God of the Old Testament is a violent deity, but the God of the New Testament is a peacemaker.
-This idea is intended to divide the two covenants.
+This idea is meant to divide the two covenants.
 According to some, because Jesus came into the world, everything in the Old Testament is no longer valid.

 This argument tries to show that lines or passages that no longer apply to modern life are not essential.